Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock under oblique weak Minty

-\end{relaxation} Observe that in \Cref{ass:CP:relaxation:rule} there is an interplay between the stepsizes $\gamma$ and $\tau$ and the range of admissible relaxation parameters $\lambda$.
-In the monotone setting $\DRSrhocom = \DRSrhocom^\prime = \DRSrhomon = \DRSrhomon^\prime = 0$ and this interplay vanishes as this relaxation rule reduces to the classical condition $\lambda \in (0, 2)$.
+When $L = \I$ and $\tau = \nicefrac1\gamma$, \Cref{ass:CP:stepsize:rule} matches the stepsize range for Douglas--Rachford splitting from \cite[Thm.
+3.3]{evens2023convergence}.
+In \Cref{ass:CP:relaxation:rule} there is an interplay between the stepsizes $\gamma$ and $\tau$ and the range of admissible relaxation parameters $\lambda_k$.
+In the monotone setting where $\DRSrhocom = \DRSrhocom^\prime = \DRSrhomon = \DRSrhomon^\prime = 0$, this interplay vanishes as the relaxation rule reduces to the classical condition $\lambda_k \in (0, 2)$.
 In strongly monotone settings, this interplay allows us to select relaxation parameters beyond the classical upper bound of two.
-For instance, when $\DRSrhocom > 0$ and $\DRSrhocom^\prime > 0$, then for small enough stepsizes $\gamma$ the upper bound on $\lambda$ will be larger than two (see \cite[Ex.
+For instance, when $\DRSrhocom > 0$ and $\DRSrhocom^\prime > 0$, then for small enough stepsizes $\gamma$ the upper bound on $\lambda_k$ will be larger than two (see \cite[Ex.
 6.2]{evens2023convergence} for an example in the DRS setting where $L = \I$ and $\tau = \nicefrac1\gamma$).
-Conversely, when $\DRSrhomon > 0$ and $\DRSrhomon^\prime > 0$, this phenomenon will occur for small enough $\tau$.
-Finally, when all $\beta$ parameters are strictly positive then the upper bound for $\lambda$ is larger than two for all valid stepsizes $\gamma$ and $\tau$ (see e.g. \Cref{ex:CP:second}).
+Conversely, when $\DRSrhomon > 0$ and $\DRSrhomon^\prime > 0$, this upper bound will be larger than two for small enough $\tau$.
+Finally, when all $\beta$ parameters are strictly positive this holds for all valid stepsizes $\gamma$ and $\tau$ (see e.g. \Cref{ex:CP:second}).